ardimr/SRIN-take-home-assignment/docs/documentation.md

 #### **Create Nodes**
 ---
   There are two options to create Nodes, using `Fargate` or `Managed Nodes` .
-I tried to use the Fargate but fails during the provisioning.
-Then, I proceed to use `EC2` instances as the `managed nodes` and it works as expected.
+I tried to use the Fargate but failed during the provisioning.
+Later, I realized that it was caused by network misconfiguration.
+The   `subnets` used by the `Fargate` don't have the internet access.
+The network misconfigration is just realized and solved when creating the `Node Group`.
+Hence, I decided to proceed to use `EC2` instances as the `managed nodes` since it alreadt works as expected.
 The implementation steps is described as follows:

   <details><summary>Using Fargate</summary>